Champaign Swarm

-The Champaign Swarm are a professional minor league basketball team that plays in the Midwest Professional Basketball Association (MPBA).
+The Champaign Swarm are a professional minor-league basketball team that plays in the Midwest Professional Basketball Association (MPBA).
 Based in Champaign, Illinois, the Swarm play their home games at Parkland College.

 History

-Champaign won the inaugural MPBA championship defeating Bloomington Flex in a semifinal before a victory over St. Louis RiverSharks in the final 115-106.
+The Swarm won the inaugural MPBA championship by defeating the Bloomington Flex in a semifinal game and then the St. Louis RiverSharks in the final, 115-106.
 Avery Smith, who played three seasons at the University of Wisconsin-Milwaukee.
 The Swarm were coached in 2015 by Chris Daleo.